1 Million Animal And Plant Species Are At Risk Of Extinction, U.N. Report Says

 "This is a problem here at home," O'Mara says.
 "About one-third of all species right now in the U.S. are at heightened risk of potential extinction in the next couple of decades."

-Echoing what environmental experts said in Europe as the IPBES released its report, O'Mara says it's not too late to act.
+Echoing what environmental experts said in Europe as the IPBES released its report, O'Mara says it is not too late to act.